 You are requested to use the Dining Room for formal meals though bar snacks can be consumed in the Main Lounge.
 The Main Lounge is directly opposite the top of the stairs and the Dining Room is to the left.

 The use of mobile phones is unrestricted on the ground floor of the Clubhouse, except for the Snooker Room, but they must be switched to silent and not used for calls when players are on the 1st floor.
 Their use is banned on the Course except in the event of an emergency.

-Unless other arrangements have been made with the Secretary, payments must be made on the day, before play, to the Professional and/or the House Manager.
+Unless other arrangements have been made with the Professional, payments must be made on the day, before play, to the Professional and/or the House Manager.